eqv/hexslides/README.md

 cp -r pv-textext-9260a2461344 ~/.config/inkscape/extensions
 ```

-Import the `theme/hexgolems_theme.gpl` as custom color palete in Inkscape, colors will be auto converted for dark/bright
+Import the `theme/hexgolems_theme.gpl` as custom color palete in Inkscape.
-themes as necessary.

 Use the textex plugin to render Latex in your svgs, and the provided macros to display the generated pdfs.